Fleet Management Glossary

-Sales Agency Agreement – An option exercised at the start of purchase agreements which allow the customer the choice of paying the balloon and keeping the vehicle or returning it at end of the contract.
+Sales Agency Agreement – An option exercised at the start of purchase agreements that allow the customer to pay the balloon and keep the vehicle or return it at the end of the contract.

-Service Rental – Part of the rental which covers the service elements of a lease such as maintenance, tyres and breakdown.
+Service Rental – Part of the rental that covers the service elements of a lease such as maintenance, tyres and breakdown.

-Salary Sacrifice – A scheme to provide company cars to those who would not normally be entitled to a vehicle.
-Under the scheme the employee agrees to give up some gross salary and receives a company car in return.
+Salary Sacrifice – A scheme to provide company cars to those who would not usually be entitled to a vehicle.
+Under the scheme, the employee agrees to give up some gross salary and receives a company car in return.

-Sale and Leaseback – Where a vehicle which has been purchased outright is sold to a leasing company and leased back under a separate agreement.
+Sale and Leaseback – A vehicle that has been purchased outright is sold to a leasing company and leased back under a separate agreement.

 SMR – Service, maintenance and repair.

-Spread Rental – A payment profile which spreads rentals over the life of the contract.
+Spread Rental – A payment profile that spreads rentals over the life of the contract.
 This means that there is no rental-free period (terminal pause) at the end of the contract.